dkirstein/dkirstein.github.io/_courses/2425-algtop1.md

 There are [lecture notes](https://him-lueck.uni-bonn.de/data/script_AlgTOP_I_www.pdf) for the course.

-**Registration for the exercise groups is possible until Friday 11.10.24, 20:00.
-To sign up, simply join one of the exercise groups on [eCampus](https://ecampus.uni-bonn.de/goto_ecampus_crs_3517151.html).**

 # Content
 This lecture course is the fourth in a series of five lecture courses on (algebraic) topology.
 It essentially is an introduction to homotopy theory.